Geography

 • Identify and find out about features of the place they live and in the natural world around them.

 In KS1 and KS2, children continue to build on their geography knowledge with more formal weekly geography lessons.
-Geography units can last between 6 and 12 weeks and are taught in blocks which alternate with history.
+Geography units can last around 6 weeks and are taught in blocks which alternate with history.

 The substantive knowledge is divided into the following units: